 - Pick up picnic supplies at the Rocket Market or Main Market and enjoy your haul in one of our city's wonderful parks.

-- Stroll through Manito Gardens and while you’re there, don’t miss the Japanese Garden and the Conservatory.
+- Stroll through Manito Gardens and while you’re there, don’t miss the Japanese Garden, Conservatory and Duncan Garden.

 - Don’t miss Riverfront Park.
 Make sure to feed the Garbage Goat, slide down the world’s largest Radio Flyer and ride the Carousel.